db-ui/examples/vue-3-example/README.md

 - SSR in nuxt 3 leads to many hydration errors: some components are not usable

 - DBNavigationItem:
-  - Sub-sub-navigation on the left: the mouseover state between the second and third level can be lost > the sub-navigation is closed
+  - Sub-sub-navigation on the left:
+    - the mouseover state between the second and third level can be lost > the sub-navigation is closed
-  - Sub-sub-navigation on the left: navigation on the fourth level can be outside the screen
+    - navigation on the fourth level can be outside the screen
   - the prop `backButtonText` must be set individually for each menu level

 ## Improvements